cloverdx/cloverdx-server-docker/README.md

 # Monitoring

 The docker container exposes ports by default for JMX monitoring via tools such as [VisualVM](https://visualvm.github.io/).
-The JMX monitoring tools are useful to analyse threads, memory usage, classloaders, etc.
+The JMX monitoring tools are useful to analyze threads, memory usage, classloaders, etc.

 Exposed JMX ports:

-* ``8686`` - JMX monitoring of Server Core and Tomcat, use to monitor and analyse behavior of the core parts of server, i.e. scheduling, listeners, web UI, etc. Use this port when connecting a **JMX client to Server Core**.
+* ``8686`` - JMX monitoring of Server Core and Tomcat, use to monitor and analyze behavior of the core parts of server, i.e. scheduling, listeners, web UI, etc. Use this port when connecting a **JMX client to Server Core**.
 * ``8687`` - RMI port for the above JMX monitoring of Server Core.
 This port is a utility port transparently used by JMX client.
-* ``8688`` - JMX monitoring of Worker, use to monitor and analyse behavior of jobs, jobflows, etc. Use this port when connecting a **JMX client to Worker**.
+* ``8688`` - JMX monitoring of Worker, use to monitor and analyze behavior of jobs, jobflows, etc. Use this port when connecting a **JMX client to Worker**.
 * ``8689`` - RMI port for the above JMX monitoring of Worker.
 This port is a utility port transparently used by JMX client.

 To enable JMX: